mbodiai/embdata/README.md

 - `array`: The trajectory data as a NumPy array
 - `freq_hz`: The frequency of the trajectory in Hz
 - `time_idxs`: The time index of each step in the trajectory
-- `dim_labels`: The labels for each dimension of the trajectory
+- `keys`: The labels for each dimension of the trajectory

 The `Trajectory` class offers comprehensive methods for analyzing, visualizing, manipulating, and transforming trajectory data, making it easier to work with time series data in robotics and other applications.